StNiki/CGF/README.md

+## Computing Guitar Fingerings
+##### Niki Stavropoulou
+##### University of Edinburgh
+##### MSc Dissertation, 2017

+>A framework that can generate left hand guitar fingerings given the notes of a music score in **MusicXML**.
+Applies a set of heuristics rules to evaluate the playability of the generated fingerings and outputs a new file with the best scoring ones.

+---

-!
-Still known issues with writing tabs.
+> Still known issues with writing tabs.
 Working on it.

-To compute the fingerings for a music file in MusicXML the user can either run the runGUI.py or the runCGF.py script.
+> To compute the fingerings for a music file in MusicXML the user can either run the runGUI.py or the runCGF.py script.
 The GUI class needs to be updated to the latest rules in order to work properly.

-#### Important Note: The code is compatible with python 3.5
+#### Important Note: Compatible with python 3.5

 ### How to use the run scripts: